-Due to the COVID-19 pandemic, all interviews for the Allergy and Immunology Fellowship starting in July 2021 – will be held virtually.
+Due to the COVID-19 pandemic, all interviews for the Allergy and Immunology Fellowship will be held virtually in 2021.

-The Allergy and Immunology section of the Pulmonary, Allergy and Critical Care Division is committed to advancing medicine by setting the highest standards for professional education, clinical and biomedical research and patient care within the discipline.
-Penn strives to pursue these missions with unwavering integrity and with an optimistic view of the future.
+The Section of Allergy and Immunology at University of Pennsylvania is committed to advancing medicine by setting the highest standards for professional education, clinical and biomedical research and patient care within the discipline.
+Penn strives to pursue these missions with unwavering integrity and with an optimistic view of the future

 - Produce faculty who will be leaders in academic medicine - as academic clinicians, clinician educators or physician scientists